insure logo

 Average SR-22 car insurance cost in Alaska

-The average SR-22 car insurance cost in Alaska is $1,419.
+The average cost of SR-22 car insurance in Alaska is $1,419.
+This is $404 higher than in New Hampshire, which has the cheapest SR-22 insurance.

-Top 10 cheapest SR-22 insurance companies in Alaska
+Cheapest SR-22 insurance companies in Alaska

 Insurance rates usually increase if you have an SR-22.
 But not all insurance companies have the same rates for people with an SR-22.
 The companies listed below have some of the lowest rates available in Alaska.